Mature Masculine

 In Creative Work: Chasing trends, creating for likes, abandoning vision for commercial success, performing rather than expressing.

-In Relationships: Being who others want him to be, performing rather than being true, measuring worth by approval.
+In Relationships: Being who others want us to be, performing rather than being true, measuring worth by approval.

 In Self-Talk: "What do they want?"
 "Will this sell?"
 "I can't afford to be true."
 "Success is what matters."

 The key sign: creation that feels hollow.
 The Sellout produces but doesn't express.
-He performs but doesn't reveal.
 He succeeds but feels empty.

 Balancing the Sellout